 - 1. Shut down and restart the computer. - 2.
-When the IBM BIOS Setup Utility prompt appears on the screen, press Fn.

-Note: On some ThinkPad models, you might need to press the F1 key at power on to clear the security chip.
+When the IBM BIOS Setup Utility prompt appears on the screen, press Fn. - Note: On some ThinkPad models, you might need to press the F1 key at power on to access the IBM BIOS Setup Utility.
 Refer to the help message at IBM BIOS Setup Utility for details.